Iridescence

 And not one color has to

-My name is Christopher.
-I use C L Couch because it is a form of my name that's genderless and easier to write out.
-I have severe writer's cramp.
-I am a career educator and writer.
-I also enjoy (other) fine arts.
-I am semi-retired due to disability.
+I use C L Couch when writing formally because it is a version of my name that's genderless.
+And, frankly, easier for handwriting--I have a severe writer's cramp.
+In conversation, I go by Christopher, having been named for the boy who had the poly bear and finally being (achieving) fine with that.
+I use small Xes all the time because WordPress won't let me cut and paste the text from my program page to this one.
+(Grrrrrr.)
+I am a career educator, semi-retired due to disability.
 I live in Mechanicsburg, Pennsylvania (USA).
-The main photographs at this site (of the road, of me) were crafted by photographer and friend Debra Danielson.
-A variety of her work is available for appreciation at http://www.debradanielson.com/.
+The main photographs at this site (of the road, of me) were crafted by photographer and my friend Debra Danielson.
+A variety of her work is available for appreciation at Thank you, lookers, hearers.--Christopher

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.